Azurency/CQUI_Community-Edition/README.md

 * Firaxis for eventually delivering mod tools and steam workshop ;)
 * The lovely folks over at Civfanatics for their guides, knowledge, tools, and resources
 * The even lovelier folks over at /r/civ for their input and testing
+* The, arguably, lovely folks back at the Steam Workshop :p